-VRDR represents the value of debit energy reallocations for a Market Participant in region R; VRCR represents the value of credit energy reallocations for a Market Participant in region R;
+VRDR Represents the value of debit energy reallocations for a Market Participant in region R.

-PRAFL,R is a Participant Risk Adjustment Factor (load) used to adjust the OSL and PM for a participant to
+VRCR Represents the value of credit energy reallocations for a Market Participant in region R.

-Participant,
+PRAFL,R Is a Participant Risk Adjustment Factor (load) used to adjust the OSL and PM for a Market the Market Participant.